 - Angel Investors –wealthy individuals or even groups of individuals who seek opportunities to invest in startups.

 - Business Accelerators and Incubators – organizations that provide financing, advice, training, office space, and similar resources to startups.

-- Venture Capital / Private Equity – people or companies that seek investment opportunities with businesses that have high growth potential.
+- Venture Capital / Private Equity – people or companies that seek investment opportunities with businesses with high growth potential.

 What About Hybrid Financing?

-When exploring debt vs equity financing, you will inevitably come across hybrid financing.
-Hybrid financing is a middle ground, of sorts, that combines elements of both debt and equity financing.
-It is a viable alternative particularly suitable to companies that are growing quickly, tough to valuate, and need something more flexible, yet easier to pursue than traditional equity funding.
+When exploring debt vs equity financing, you will inevitably encounter hybrid financing.
+Hybrid financing is a middle ground of sorts that combines elements of both debt and equity financing.
+It is a viable alternative particularly suitable for companies that are growing quickly, tough to valuate, and need something more flexible yet easier to pursue than traditional equity funding.

 What are the Pros and Cons of Debt and Equity Financing?